Transatlantic Trade and Investment Partnership (TTIP)

 Advantages, Disadvantages, Opportunities, Obstacles and Next Steps

-Definition: The Transatlantic Trade and Investment Partnership, or TTIP, is a free trade agreement between two of the world's largest economies.
-They are the United States, which produced $18.56 trillion in 2016, and the European Union, which produced $19.18 trillion.
-The two economies generate almost a third of the world's GDP (Gross Domestic Product) of $119.4 trillion.
+The Transatlantic Trade and Investment Partnership, or TTIP, is a free trade agreement between two of the world's largest economies.
+They are the United States, which produced $19.4 trillion in 2017, and the European Union, which produced $19.9 trillion.
+The two economies generate almost a third of the world's gross domestic product of $127 trillion.

 The United States trades more with the EU than with China.